Karen Thuesen Massaro

-Karen Thuesen Massaro (born 1944 in Copenhagen, Denmark) is a ceramicist working in the United States known for creating unconventional arrangements of sculptural objects through her work.
+Karen Thuesen Massaro (born 1944) is a ceramicist working in the United States known for creating unconventional arrangements of sculptural objects through her work.
 Interested in exploring abstraction, she has experimented with a variety of different themes including the repetition of forms and surface textural change, negative space, and the geometric patterning of natural objects.
 Massaro creates much of her artwork by taking casts of physical objects, like fruit, molding them out of clay, and decorating them with patterns.
 Her manipulations make common objects feel less ordinary.
 These experiments allow her to explore color and form in complex ways.

 Education and career

 In 1966, Massaro graduated from the State University of New York (SUNY) at Buffalo with a BS in art education.
 The following year, she continued her graduate studies at the University of Massachusetts, Amherst.
 Initially she completed schooling for her teaching license and became an elementary school art teacher in Warwick, New York from 1966 to 1967.
 Massaro then went back to school and earned her Master of Fine Arts at the University of Wisconsin—Madison in 1972.
 While pursuing her MFA, Massaro began experimenting with clay.
 After receiving her master's degree, she began teaching ceramics to her elementary school students.

 In the 1970s, she moved from elementary schools to colleges and universities, serving as a visiting assistant professor of art at Beloit College 1972-77 and a lecturer for the art department at the University of Wisconsin—Madison in 1976 and 1978.
 She was an artist-in-residence in the Arts/Industry program at the Kohler Company in Sheboygan, WI, in 1984.
 Eventually, she settled in Santa Cruz, CA, where she became a studio artist and a lecturer at the University of California, Santa Cruz.
 From 1996 to 1997, she was a guest curator at the Museum of Santa Cruz County, now part of the Santa Cruz Museum of Art.
 Throughout the 1990s, Massaro traveled as a speaker and workshop leader.
 She spoke at the Mendocino Arts Center in Mendocino, CA, Butter College in Orville, CA, University of Wisconsin—Madison in Madison, WI, University of Wisconsin—Eau Claire, in eau Claire, WI, and the University of Oregon—Eugene in Eugene, OR.

 Massaro also served on the National Council on Education for Ceramic Arts (NCECA) as a director-at-large in 1977 and as the chair of exhibition from 1978 to 1980.
 She is also a member of the American Crafts Council.